 Jay shows the commitment toward bodybuilding that you need to get actual results.

-After prevailing in his first bodybuilding competition, Jay Cutler did not waste a single moment before entering other tournaments.
-With his commitment to fitness and bodybuilding, he soon won two more contests, the 1993 NPC U.S. Teen Nationals and the 1995 NPC U.S. Tournament of Champions.
+After prevailing in his first bodybuilding competition, Jay Cutler did not waste a moment before entering other tournaments.
+With his commitment to fitness and bodybuilding, he soon won two more contests: the 1993 NPC U.S. Teen Nationals and the 1995 NPC U.S. Tournament of Champions.
 Jay’s professional career began when he earned his pro card in 1996.

 Jay gained fame and publicity for his outstanding performances in his early 20s.
 Jay Cutler won three Arnold Classic titles between 2002 and 2004 and six second-place finishes in Mr. Olympia tournaments.
-As a result, many people started considering him as the most promising bodybuilder of his era.
+As a result, many people started considering him the most promising bodybuilder of his era.

 Jay Cutler’s Bodybuilding Titles